Intrinsic preservation of plasticity in continual quantum learning: Discussion

 This insight suggests a redefinition of the strategic utility of QML.
 Historically, the field has been mainly focused on the search for computational speedups, typically quantified by asymptotic complexity.
 Our work instead identifies a distinct and perhaps more immediate axis of quantum advantage: \textit{learning robustness}.
 While QNNs may not always train faster than classical counterparts, they learn longer and more reliably in non-stationary environments.
 This finding complements recent research demonstrating quantum advantages in \textit{learning resilience} against data noise and unlearning efficiency \cite{Chen2025resilience}, collectively suggesting that the geometric properties of quantum learning models offer a superior basis for adaptability.
 With learning robustness and resilience revealed, the evaluation on QML shifts the metric from mere \textit{time-to-solution} to \textit{quality-of-solution} over the model's entire lifecycle.
 This distinction is critical for real-time control systems and sustainable AI, where the train-reset-retrain cycle is ecologically prohibitive.
 Furthermore, on quantum-native tasks, we observe a dual advantage in terms of superior representational alignment and indefinite plasticity, which make QML the viable path for processing continuous streams of quantum information without degradation.

 We conclude by noting the limitations and future directions of this research.
 Our study is conducted via exact simulations using {\sf TensorCircuit-NG} \cite{Zhang2022tc}.
 The effect of quantum noise on continual quantum learning is worth further investigation.
 Besides, it is also interesting to explore whether we can design efficient quantum-inspired classical learning gadgets capable of maintaining plasticity like quantum models.
-Finally, while we have addressed the \textit{plasticity} half of the dilemma, a complete continual learning system also requires \textit{stability}.
-We envision a future synergy architecture: a quantum backbone that intrinsically preserves plasticity, augmented by classical techniques or regularization to ensure stability.
+Finally, we emphasize that while the quantum approach intrinsically preserves plasticity, it does not inherently solve the complementary challenge of stability.
+Both quantum and classical models in our study exhibit catastrophic forgetting of previous tasks when trained without explicit stability-preserving regularizers.
+A complete continual learning system would require augmenting the plastic quantum backbone with specialized stabilization techniques or memory mechanisms.
 This hybrid approach represents a promising frontier for realizing better AI that is both sufficiently stable to remember and plastic enough to evolve.